HeZHANG0/Personal_website/_posts/2019-12-13-tweet-sentiment-parks.md

 ![word_cloud]({{ site.url }}{{ site.baseurl }}/charts/word_cloud_in_park.png)
 Word cloud of in-park tweets

 Tweets inside parks are found to be longer than tweets outside parks, which is statistically significant at level of 0.05.
-On average, an in-park tweet has 12 words, while an outside-park tweet has 8 words.
+On average, an in-park tweet has 10.4 words, while an outside-park tweet has 8.8 words.
 Moreover, word frequency analysis shows that residents are mostly tweeting “San Francisco” and “CA” in parks.
-Other frequent words include “like”, “see”, “place”, and etc.
+Other frequent words include “avenue”, “see”, "2019",and etc.

 Most frequent words in in-park tweets:
 ![word_count]({{ site.url }}{{ site.baseurl }}/charts/word_count_in_park.png)